Our way of working is

 Always clarify and verify the purpose.
 Explaining why provides motivation and ensures that we know we’re doing the right thing and doing it right.

-See also the 5 Whys that help you to get to the heart of a problem.
+5 Whys that help you to get to the heart of a problem.

 Say what you’ll do, Do what you said, Say what you did